 Now, because he’s eating 200 calories, I need to feed him 7% of that as milligrams of calcium.

 So to me, this method of calculating calcium requirements is not useful.

-According to the Nutrient Requirements of Laboratory Animals (1995), a normal adult guinea pig should eat around 8g of calcium per day per kg of body weight.
+Here is an excerpt from Nutrient Requirements of Laboratory Animals (1995) stating that a normal adult guinea pig should eat around 8g of calcium per day per kg of pellets:

 How Guinea Pigs Absorb Calcium

 Guinea pigs absorb more calcium from their food than humans do.
 On average, guinea pigs absorb about 50% of the calcium they ingest.
 People, on the other hand, absorb about 30% of the calcium they ingest.
 Of course, this amount varies based on several factors.
 For example, excess protein in the diet lessens the amount of calcium that gets absorbed.
 But it’s a good guide to go by as a general rule.

 Vitamin D aids in the absorption of calcium, so giving your guinea pig about 20 minutes of sunlight exposure per day can help him absorb the calcium he eats better.
 If you can’t take him outside to get some sun, you can purchase a full-spectrum sunlight light bulb and use it for about 20 minutes a day.